rosephilip/tipCalculator/README.md

 This is an iOS application to calculate the bill total from prices of different items, and the corresponding tip.
 The tip percentage can be chosen from three available options and a default value can be set inside Settings.
 Touching any part of the screen in the main page will show the new tip and total amount.

-Total time to complete: 5 hours including video and set up.
+Total time to complete: 5 hours 30 minutes including video and set up.

 Completed Stories:
 * Required: Calculation of tip and total amount based on the % selection by user.